CSCfi/csc-user-guide/docs/data/datasets/spatial-data-in-csc-computing-env.md

 ### Puhti virtual rasters

-CSC has added virtual rasters to NLS 2m and 10m elevation models and infrared ortophotos in Puhti.
+CSC has added [virtual rasters](../../support/tutorials/gis/virtual-rasters.md) to NLS 2m and 10m elevation models and infrared ortophotos in Puhti.
 There are two variants of virtual rasters for the elevation models:

 1. The **direct** virtual rasters contain directly the source tif images without any hierarchical structure, overviews or pre-calculated statistics.
 The direct virtual raster is meant for using **only in scripts**.
 It should **not** be opened in QGIS, unless zoomed in and need to open only a few files etc:
     *   2m DEM: `/appl/data/geo/mml/dem2m/dem2m_direct.vrt`
     *   10m DEM: `/appl/data/geo/mml/dem10m/dem10m_direct.vrt`
     *   infrared orthophotos: `/appl/data/geo/mml/orto/infrared_3067/infrared_euref_direct.vrt`

 2. The **hierarchical** virtual raster is mainly for **viewing** purposes for example with QGIS.
 It has a hierarchical structure where a virtual raster for each folder contains all the data stored in that folder and it's subfolders.
-For example if I wanted to view 2m DEM data from area of mapsheet M4, you would simply open the `/appl/data/geo/mml/dem2m_vrt/2008_latest/M4/M4.vrt` file.
-That would load virtual rasters for mapsheets M41, M42, M43 and M44, which in turn contain information about the actual tif files.
-If you wanted to view the whole 2m DEM dataset, you would simply open the `dem2m_hierarchical.vrt` file.

-    The hierarchical file structure also contains statistics (min, max, mean, stddev) and overviews for each vrt file, which enables a fairly responsive viewing of the entire 2m or 10m DEM datasets for example in QGIS.
+The hierarchical file structure also contains statistics (min, max, mean, stddev) and overviews for each vrt file, which enables a fairly responsive viewing of the entire DEM dataset for example in QGIS.
 This way the whole dataset can be easily viewed at different zoom levels.
 You may use the lowest level virtual raster (for example M41 in the 2m DEM) also in scripts, higher level virtual rasters may cause computational errors.

     *   2m DEM: `/appl/data/geo/mml/dem2m/dem2m_hierarchical.vrt`
     *   10m DEM: `/appl/data/geo/mml/dem10m/dem10m_hierarchical.vrt`

 #### Puhti: create virtual rasters of DEM for custom area